• Skip to main content

 Let me start with the definition and meaning of “natsu”.

 • natsu – 夏 (なつ) : a noun meaning ‘summer’ in Japanese.
-In most areas in Japan, it refers to months from June to August or perhaps September.
+In most areas in Japan, this refers to a period from June to August or September.

 Example #1: how to say “summer” in Japanese